The curious case of Google Home Hub’s missing camera

 “We consciously did not put a camera on Hub so that it was comfortable to use in the private spaces of your home, like your bedroom,” Google VP Diya Jolly said onstage earlier this week.

-People do care a lot about privacy and trust, but this explanation seems a bit disingenuous, or at least not the full story.
+People do care a lot about privacy and trust, and no camera means one less thing to worry about after the Google+ shutdown, but this explanation seems a bit disingenuous, or at least not the full story.

 Google is the maker of Clips, a camera for taking pictures all around your home.
 The company also makes the Pixel Stand, and during its rollout on Tuesday, Google emphasized in advertisements and in features that the Pixel Stand is best placed next to your bed, with an alarm that shares soft glowing light in the morning and routines to help you fall asleep at night.

 All of these devices offer the same things: They want to help you set timers, control your smart home, listen to music, buy things, and communicate by sending messages or calling your friends and family.